Campbell Brown (journalist)

-Alma Dale Campbell Brown (born June 14, 1968) is the head of global media partnerships at [Meta] and a former American television news reporter and anchorwoman.
-She served as co-anchor of the NBC news program Weekend Today from 2003 to 2007, and hosted the series Campbell Brown on CNN from 2008 to 2010.
+Alma Dale Campbell Brown (born June 14, 1968) is an American who was head of global media partnerships at Meta and a former television news reporter and anchorwoman.
+She was a co-anchor of the NBC news program Weekend Today from 2003 to 2007, and hosted the prime time news program Campbell Brown on CNN from 2008 to 2010.
 Brown won an Emmy Award as part of the NBC team reporting on Hurricane Katrina.
-Since 2013 she has been an education reform and school choice activist.
+She is a senior advisor to Tollbit, a website services provider.

 Early life and family

 Campbell Brown was born Alma Dale Campbell Brown in Ferriday, Louisiana, the daughter of the former Louisiana Democratic State Senator and Secretary of State James H. Brown Jr., and Brown's first wife, Dale Campbell.
+Her father was also elected three times for Louisiana Insurance Commissioner.
 Alma Dale was her maternal grandmother's name.
 Her parents divorced when she was young.

-Brown was raised as a Roman Catholic, though her father is a Presbyterian.
+Brown was raised as a Roman Catholic, although her father is a Presbyterian.
 She has two sisters.

 Brown grew up in Ferriday, Louisiana, and attended the Trinity Episcopal Day School.
 Her family was involved in hunting, politics, and cooking, "It was all about Cajun and tight-knit families and big parties," according to Brown.

 She was expelled from the Madeira School for sneaking off campus to go to a party.
 Brown attended Louisiana State University for two years before graduating from Regis University.
 After graduation, she spent a year teaching English in Czechoslovakia.
-A 2003 New York Times article described her as "a tattooed former party girl and beach bum".

-Journalism career
+Career

-She began her career in local news reporting for KSNT-TV, the NBC affiliate in Topeka, Kansas, and then for WWBT-TV, the NBC affiliate in Richmond, Virginia, and also reported for WBAL-TV in Baltimore, Maryland, and WRC-TV in Washington, D.C.
+She began her career in local news reporting for KSNT-TV, the NBC affiliate in Topeka, Kansas, and then for WWBT-TV, the NBC affiliate in Richmond, Virginia, and also reported for WBAL-TV in Baltimore, Maryland, and WRC-TV in Washington, D.C..
 Brown joined NBC News in 1996.
 She was later assigned to The Pentagon and covered the war in Kosovo.
 Before Weekend Today, she was the White House correspondent for NBC News.

 Presidential election coverage in 2000

 During the 2000 U.S. presidential election, she covered George W. Bush, the Republican National Convention, and Republican party primary elections.
-She became the main substitute anchor for Brian Williams on the NBC Nightly News.
+Then, she became White House correspondent for NBC News.
+She was also named the main substitute anchor for Brian Williams on the NBC Nightly News.

-In March 2006, Brown was named as one of five women who might replace Katie Couric when she left the Today Show.
-The position went to Meredith Vieira.